invisement-old/HFaaS/README.md

 - We trust in machine
 - Machine Learning for Finance

+## Future feature
+- reading from html submissions instead of xml for sec submissions
+- running through all years for complete dataset

 ## Architecture
 It deploys these components
 - dev: my local machine